triggerflow/triggerflow/docs/EXPERIMENTS.md

 ```
     $ python3 /tests/ingestion-test/setup_kafka.py
 ```
 2. Then, produce all the events using the `produce_*.py` function from the same script.
-To have a better performance and to avoid getting an incorrect result because of the maximum throughput a single publisher can produce, consider producing the 200000 events from multiple nodes in parallel.
+To have better performance and to avoid getting an incorrect result because of the maximum throughput a single publisher can produce, consider producing the 200000 events from multiple nodes in parallel.
 For example, to produce the events from two separate process, it would be: